Deister Gate: Geography

 The Deister Gate is bounded to the north by the Ebersberg and to the south by the Raher Berg.
-The B 217 from Hanover to Hamelin, a Landstraße, two farm and forest tracks, the Hanover–Altenbeken railway, carrying S-Bahn line 5 from Paderborn via Hamelin and Hannover Central to Hanover Airport, and the upper reaches of the River Haller run through the pass.
+The Bundesstraße 217 (B 217) from Hanover to Hamelin, a Landstraße, two farm and forest tracks, the Hanover–Altenbeken railway, carrying S-Bahn line 5 from Paderborn via Hamelin and Hannover Central to Hanover Airport, and the upper reaches of the River Haller run through the pass.
 The E1 European long distance path runs along the forest track on the edge of the Deister and through the Deister Gate.

 South of the Deister Gate, in the valley of the Hamel lie the villages of Bad Münder und Altenhagen I, the state farm of Dahle and the abandoned village of Sedemünder.
 There, in front of the Deister Gate, the Battle of Sedemünder took place on 28 July 1260.
 To the north is the Haller valley and the town of Springe in the Springe Bowl (Springer Kessel).
 In this direction, 600 metres from the pass, was once a sawmill powered by the Haller.
 Today a furniture factory stands on the site.

 At the southern edge of the Deister Gate is an old quarry on the side of the Raher Berg.
 In the lower part of the quarry stands a club house, above it the quarry climbs like a romantic valley up the hillside.
 Nearby is a forest track through the woods which cuts through the Bückethaler Landwehr, which is described here on an information board.
 The forest track then continues to the town of Springe.

 The forest inn, Deisterpforte, was built in 1876 by the Ratskeller publican, Christian Bauer, on the edge of Springe as a daytrippers' destination; it is still in operation.